 However, I find that my paintings of the 1950’s – 1960’s are often bought by the present younger generation for their parents or grandparents.
 And so it goes on.

 I am at the moment working on a series of nostalgic paintings of Manchester and Salford as I have spent many, many years working in both cities.
 I am sure that those of you of a certain age will recognise the various scenes which I am producing.
-Such as lamp lighters, dustbin men, kids swinging on lamp posts, hopstotch, skipping, football etc.
+Such as lamp lighters, dustbin men, kids swinging on lamp posts, hopscotch, skipping, football etc.

 As I said, it wasn’t all foggy, rainy, grey days.
-Their was sunshine, ice cream, toffee apples, Belle Vue Bobs, the beautiful Alma Cogan, the wonderful Dickie Valentine, the 210 trolley bus, Ardwick Hippodrome, Gorton Baths, Whit Week Walks, Radio Luxenburg.
+There was sunshine, ice cream, toffee apples, Belle Vue Bobs, the beautiful Alma Cogan, the wonderful Dickie Valentine, the 210 trolley bus, Ardwick Hippodrome, Gorton Baths, Whit Week Walks, Radio Luxenburg.

 As many of you will understand, my memories are your memories.
 Different districts maybe, but we are all linked with thoughts of things lost.